intel/wult/content/pages/howto-view-local.rst

    <p> Click <a href="../scripts/servedir/servedir.py" download>here</a> to download the script.

-The first script hosts a given directory on localhost.
+The second script hosts a given directory on localhost.
 It's recommended usage is as
 follows:

 1. Download the script.